CodeMaster7000/Matrix-Multiplier/README.md

 ## Implementation

-Simply download the code and run 'java MatrixMultiplier' in your terminal.
+Simply download the code and run `java MatrixMultiplier` in your terminal.
 It's time for you to put it to the test!